• Skip to main content

 Salt: fine sea salt or kosher salt.

-Sugar: Upon many experiments, the amount of sugar in this recipe has been reduced to the minimum while ensuring it doesn't compromise the taste of the bread.
-We're monitoring sugar intake very closely, always looking for ways to avoid adding refined sugar to our meals.
-Therefore, it is no surprise that we have also managed to bake this same bread without sugar, using solely honey.
-However, do note that the rise time tends to increase with honey and might not rise to the same extent as with refined sugar.
-It will also impact the texture slightly, but not much.
+We're monitoring sugar intake very closely, always looking for ways to avoid adding refined sugar to our family meals.
+Therefore, it is no surprise that we have also managed to bake this same bread without sugar, using solely honey or a sugar-free alternative.
+However, it's very important to choose the right type of yeast and ensure it's of the highest quality and fresh.
+When using honey, note that the rise time tends to increase, and it might also impact the texture slightly, but not much.
 From our experience, honey-based bread tends to be somewhat crumbly.

-Instant yeast (rapid rise yeast): Basically, you can use any type of yeast for this recipe.
+Instant yeast (rapid rise yeast): Basically, you can use any type of yeast which doesn't require sugar to activate.
 Our regular choice is dry instant yeast.
 It acts fast and requires no prior activation in warm water.
 (Note: Pay close attention to any changes in dough rise time over time after opening the yeast package, and always ensure yeast is kept in an airtight container.
 If you notice that yeast is becoming less efficient and your dough doesn't rise as well as before, replace the yeast with a fresh package.)
 For this recipe, it's also OK to use dry active yeast, which must be dissolved in water to activate it.
 See the FAQ section for tips when using fresh yeast (instead of dry yeast).

 Olive oil: Oil adds to the bread's soft texture, and you'll only need one tablespoon.